Prediction-based Inference in Electronic Health Record (EHR)-linked Biobanks with Clinically Informative Outcomes: Lab Biomarker GWAS in All of Us

-To generate ML–based imputations for the PB methods, we use a separate set of 382,475 individuals who meet the same eligibility criteria as the analytic cohorts, except that the WGS data are not required.
-Similarly, only individuals with available SES data and at least one SNOMED–coded diagnosis in their records, resulting in 257,832 individuals.
+\textbf{ML model-fitting data preparation.} To generate ML-based imputations to be used in the PB methods, we first identify 382,475 individuals in the AoU data who meet the same eligibility criteria as the analytic cohorts, except that the WGS data are not required.
+Note that we will exclude individuals already included in the analytic cohort before fitting ML models for each trait to ensure that the analytic cohort and the ML model-fitting cohort are independent.
+Similarly, only individuals with available SES data and at least one SNOMED-coded diagnosis in their records, resulting in 257,832 individuals.
 Note that we do not filter the ML model-fitting cohort by genetic ancestry.
-For the remaining 258k individuals, we extract their diagnosis records coded by SNOMED and use them as predictors.
-Specifically, each individual's diagnosis history is encoded as a high-dimensional binary vector, with each dimension representing a SNOMED-coded disease, and 1 in the dimension indicating that the person has been diagnosed with this disease in their medical history.
+We extract their diagnosis records coded by SNOMED and use them as predictors.
+Specifically, each individual's diagnosis history is encoded as a high-dimensional binary vector, with each dimension representing a SNOMED-coded disease and a value of 1 indicating that the person has been diagnosed with this disease in the medical history (0 otherwise).
 We retain only conditions with prevalence greater than 5\%, resulting in 160 SNOMED-coded diseases.
 Additional predictors include age, sex, race, ethnicity, first recorded height, weight, and BMI, and neighborhood SES variables including median income and the proportion of residents without health insurance.
 For each trait, we also include its corresponding predictive biomarker as an additional predictor.
-Before model fitting for each trait, we exclude individuals already included in the analytic cohort.
-The sample sizes of each ML model-fitting set are summarized in Table~\ref{tab:gwas_summary}.
+The sample size of each ML model-fitting set are summarized in Table~\ref{tab:gwas_summary}.
 For each trait, we randomly split the ML model-fitting dataset into training and validation sets in a 4:1 ratio.
 Random forest, gradient boosting regression tree, histogram-based gradient boosting regression tree, and XGBoost~\citep{chen2016xgboost} are fitted, and the best model measured by $R^2$ on the validation set is selected to generate imputations for outcomes in the analytic cohort.
 Figure~\ref{fig:gwas-pipeline} summarizes the preprocessing pipelines for both the analytic and ML training data.